Home | Phishing Attack Trends to Beware of

 Phishing Attack via Business Email Compromise Is on the Rise

-A person in a suit is using a smartphone with three floating icons of envelopes with red notification circles.
+A person in a suit uses a smartphone with three large notification icons floating.

 Ransomware has been a growing threat over the last few years largely because it’s been a big money-maker for the criminal groups that launch cyberattacks.
 A new up-and-coming form of attack is beginning to be quite profitable and thus is also growing.